-Tsunami sirens don't necessarily mean you need to evacuate the area right away or even at all.
+Tsunami sirens DON'T necessarily mean you need to evacuate the area right away, or even at all.

-They do mean you need to find out what the level of threat is.
+They DO mean you need to find out what the level of threat is, and take action accordingly.

 Tsunami warnings

 Warning messages and signals about a possible tsunami can come from several sources - natural, official or unofficial.